ProteinsWebTeam/interpro-docs/docs/protein_viewer.rst

 - Expanded view of the Domains matches.
 This section includes:

   - the representative domains
   - the predicted domains from The Encyclopedia of Domains (`TED <https://ted.cathdb.info/>`_)

-  - the matches of InterPro entries type domain or homologous superfamily
+  - the matches of InterPro entries type domain, repeat or homologous superfamily
   - the matches of unintegrated member database models type domain, repeat or homologous superfamily

-  - RepeatsDB tandem repeat annotations from `RepeatsDB <https://repeatsdb.bio.unipd.it/>`_
+  - RepeatsDB tandem repeat annotations from `RepeatsDB <https://repeatsdb.bio.unipd.it/>`_.
+Individual repeated units are now displayed in red and blue, with any insertions marked in yellow.

 - Intrinsically Disordered Regions:

   - Disordered regions predicted by `MobiDB-lite <https://www.mobidb.org/>`_
   - Intrinsically disordered proteins from `DisProt <https://www.disprot.org/>`_.
 The DisProt regions are coloured based on their structural aspect, as defined by the Intrinsically Disordered Proteins Ontology (brown: structural state; purple: structural transition; red: disorder function).

-- Conserved sites
+- Conserved, Active and Binding sites
-- Conserved residues from CDD
+- Conserved residues from CDD, SFLD and PIRSR
-- Pathogenic And Likely Pathogenic Variants
+- Pathogenic and likely pathogenic variants
 - Coiled-coils from COILS, Signal peptides from `SignalP <https://services.healthtech.dtu.dk/service.php?SignalP-5.0>`_ and/or Phobius, Transmembrane regions from `Phobius <https://phobius.sbc.su.se/>`_ and/or `TMHMM <https://services.healthtech.dtu.dk/service.php?TMHMM-2.0>`_.
 - Cytoplasmic/non-cytoplasmic domains from Phobius
 - Post-translational modifications from `Pride <https://www.ebi.ac.uk/pride/>`_ and `Prosite <https://prosite.expasy.org/>`_